-Bill C-48 received royal assent on June 21, 2019, enacting the Oil Tanker Moratorium Act, which imposes a ban on tanker traffic transporting certain crude oil and NGLs products in excess of 12,500 metric tonnes to or from British Columbia's north coast.
-See "Industry Conditions - Regulatory Authorities and Environmental Regulation - General".
+The Oil Tanker Moratorium Act (Canada), imposes a ban on tanker traffic transporting certain crude oil and NGL or persistent crude oil products in excess of 12,500 metric tonnes along British Columbia's north coast.
+The ban may prevent pipelines from being built to, and export terminals from being located on, the portion of the British Columbia coast subject to the moratorium.
+See "Industry Conditions - Regulatory Authorities and Environmental Regulation - Federal".

-Natural Gas
+Natural Gas and LNG